Why Students Should Use Presenter View in PowerPoint 1

 Are you or your students giving a PowerPoint presentation using a projector?
 Do you have speaker notes on the slides to which you would like to refer?
-Presenter View is a great feature in PowerPoint 2016 and 2013 that allows the audience to see only the slide on a large screen while the presenter can see the slide, speaker notes, navigation icons, and even pen and laser pointer tools on their computer screen.
+Presenter View is a great feature in PowerPoint 2016 that allows the audience to see only the slide on a large screen while the presenter can see the slide, speaker notes, navigation icons, and even pen and laser pointer tools on their computer screen.

 Few people are completely comfortable with speaking to a group.
 But having the tools to refer to notes, appear self-assured, and present a slide show competently will boost anyone’s confidence.